Wolfhart Pannenberg: Theological views

 Pannenberg is perhaps best known for Jesus: God and Man in which he constructs a Christology "from below", deriving his dogmatic claims from a critical examination of the life and particularly the resurrection of Jesus of Nazareth.
 This is his programmatic statement of the notion of "History as Revelation".
 He rejects traditional Chalcedonian "two-natures" Christology, preferring to view the person of Christ dynamically in light of the resurrection.
 This focus on the resurrection as the key to Christ's identity has led Pannenberg to defend its historicity, stressing the experience of the risen Christ in the history of the early Church rather than the empty tomb.

 Eschatological views of Pannenberg discount the importance of temporal process in the New Creation, time being linked with the sinful present age.
 He preferred an eternal present to limited concepts of past, present and future and an end of time in a focused unity in the New Creation.
 Pannenberg has also defended the theology of American mathematical physicist Frank J. Tipler's Omega Point Theory.

 Central to Pannenberg's theological career was his defence of theology as a rigorous academic discipline, one capable of critical interaction with philosophy, history, and most of all, the natural sciences.
-Pannenberg was an outspoken critic of the approval of homosexual relations by the Evangelical Church in Germany, going so far as to say that a church which approves of homosexual practice is no longer a true church.
-He returned his Federal Order of Merit after the decoration was awarded to a lesbian activist.
+Michael Root wrote on First Things in 2012, "In recent years, he has been outspoken in his opposition within the Evangelical Church in Germany to any approval of homosexual relations.
+He said that a church that approved homosexual relations had by that act ceased to be a true church.
+In 1997, he created a public stir when he returned his Federal Order of Merit after the order was bestowed on a lesbian activist."

+Public Lectures

+In 1994, Pannenberg delivered the eighth Erasmus Lecture, titled Christianity and the West, sponsored by First Things magazine and the Institute on Religion and Public Life.
+In his lecture, Pannenberg reflected on the historical and theological foundations of Western civilization, arguing that the decline of Christian belief in the modern world has profound implications for culture, moral order, and political life.
+His address exemplified the Erasmus series’ engagement with questions at the intersection of faith and contemporary society.